Azure-Samples/cognitive-services-speech-sdk/samples/csharp/dotnet-windows/translation-wpf/README.md

-# Quickstart: Recognize speech in C# under .NET Framework for Windows
+# Translation WPF sample for .NET Framework on Windows

-This sample demonstrates how to recognize speech with C# under the .NET Framework (version 4.6.1 or above) using the Speech SDK for Windows.
+This sample demonstrates how to translate speech with C# in a WPF application under the .NET Framework on Windows.
-See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-csharp-dotnet-windows) on the SDK documentation page which describes how to build this sample from scratch in Visual Studio 2017.
+Multiple languages to translate into can be selected; a language can be separately selected for voice output.

+The sample runs on .NET Framework 4.6.1 (or above) on Windows.

 ## Prerequisites